Frequently Asked Questions

 Do you have a bug bounty?

 We have no official bug bounty at this time.
-We do plan to launch one at some point, but we figure we should run AFL ourselves to
+We do plan to launch one at some point, but we figure we should run AFL and libfuzzer ourselves before we open it up to the public.

 That said, we're always grateful for bug reports and encourage security reports to be sent via slack or email.